coolOrangeLabs/powerjobs-extensions/MsOffice/ReadMe.md

 [![Vault](https://img.shields.io/badge/Autodesk%20Vault-2021-yellow.svg)](https://www.autodesk.com/products/vault/)
 [![powerJobs](https://img.shields.io/badge/coolOrange%20powerJobs-21-orange.svg)](https://www.coolorange.com/en-eu/enhance.html#powerJobs)

-# MsWord-PowerJobs-Extension
+# MsOffice-PowerJobs-Extension
-Custom powerJobs application to export PDFs from Microsoft Word documents.
+Custom powerJobs application to export PDFs from Microsoft Office Applications - Word, Excel, PowerPoint.
 ### Getting Started
-This is a custom powerJobs application which supports exporting PDFs from microsoft word documents.
+This is a custom powerJobs application which supports exporting PDFs from Microsoft Office Applications - Word, Excel, PowerPoint.

 Use the installer found in the release page and follow the instructions.
 After the installation is complete, you will find
 - new job "Sample.MsOffice.CreatePDF.ps1" added to the Jobs folder.